2PM: 2013–2014: Legend of 2PM, Grown, Genesis of 2PM and Go Crazy!

 Over a year since Hands Up, 2PM made their Korean comeback in May 2013 with their third Korean studio album, Grown.
 The album's first title track, "Comeback When You Hear This Song", was released on May 6, along with 10 other songs from the album.
 Grown became the group's second entry on the Billboard World Albums Chart, becoming their first Top 10 entry upon peaking at number 6, and remained on the chart for three weeks.
-The album's second title track, "A.D.T.O.Y." (하.니.뿐.), was released on May 11 along with a one-hour TV special aired on MBC titled 2PM Returns showing the members' preparations and interviews for their long-awaited comeback.
+The album's second title track, "A.D.T.O.Y.", was released on May 11.
 "A.D.T.O.Y." was later recognized by Billboard magazine, ranking at number 13 in its "20 Best K-pop Songs of 2013: K-Town Picks" list.
-In order to promote Grown, the group took part in the "2PM G+Star Zone" exhibition held at the Apgujeongrodeo Station from May 2 to July 31, 2013, as part of the "G+Dream Project" launched by the Gangnam-gu Office in order to support disadvantaged youth.
-On May 17, 2PM held a surprise concert at the Gangnam Station's M Stage titled 2PM Is Back With Genie, which was also live-streamed on JYP Entertainment's YouTube channel.
-In addition, the group concluded their Asia concert tour, What Time Is It?, with two dates in Seoul on June 21–22 at the Jamsil Arena, which included tracks from Grown and was also screened in Japanese theaters and Zepp Tokyo.

-On May 29, 2013, 2PM released their sixth official Japanese single, "Give Me Love", which peaked at number two on the Oricon Singles Chart and was certified Gold by RIAJ that same month.
-On September 7–8, 2013, the group held their first official fan meetings in Japan titled YaZoo to a combined total audience of 48,000 fans, where they introduced their animal mascot characters collectively known as ZooPM and first performed their upcoming single, "Winter Games".
-On October 16, 2013, the group released "Winter Games" as their seventh official Japanese single, which was certified Gold by RIAJ that same month, peaked atop the Oricon Singles Chart, and became the group's first chart-topper on the Billboard Japan Hot 100 on its issue dated November 2, 2013.
+On May 29, 2013, 2PM released their sixth Japanese single, "Give Me Love", which peaked at number two on the Oricon Singles Chart and was certified Gold by RIAJ that same month.
+On September 7–8, 2013, the group held their first official fan meetings in Japan titled YaZoo to a combined total audience of 48,000 fans, where they introduced their individual animal mascot characters collectively known as ZooPM and first performed their upcoming single, "Winter Games".
+On October 16, 2013, the group released "Winter Games" as their seventh Japanese single, which was certified Gold by RIAJ that same month, peaked atop the Oricon Singles Chart, and became the group's first chart-topper on the Billboard Japan Hot 100 on its issue dated November 2, 2013.

 On January 29, 2014, 2PM released their third Japanese studio album, Genesis of 2PM, consisting of 9 new tracks and the previously released singles "Give Me Love" and "Winter Games".
 The album debuted atop the Oricon Albums Chart, selling 63,212 copies in its first week, and remained on the chart for seven weeks.
-In support of the album, the group embarked on their arena tour Genesis of 2PM, held from January 27 to March 27, 2014, performing in 14 cities in Japan with a recorded attendance of over 150,000.
+In support of the album, the group embarked on their arena tour Genesis of 2PM, held from January 27 to March 27, 2014, performing in five cities in Japan with a recorded attendance of over 150,000.